-Whether you’re looking to comply with safety legislation for your building, or just want to make sure your home, café, restaurant, hotel, guesthouse, warehouse or office has an extra layer of fire protection, it’s important to make sure you’ve had an appropriate fire risk assessment.
+Whether you’re looking to comply with safety legislation for your building (including using intumescent coatings on steel structures) or just want to make sure your home, café, restaurant, hotel, guesthouse, warehouse or office has an extra layer of fire protection, it’s important to make sure you’ve had an appropriate fire risk assessment.
 Once this is done, you’ll know the kind of measures you need to take, from building with fire bricks, installing fire extinguishers, installing or upgrading doors to fire doors, choosing the appropriate intumescent paint to making sure you have fire retardant curtains, furnishings and fabrics inside.

 Both the inside and the outside of the building has to be fireproof to certain standards, depending on the building’s use.
 For example, a restaurant or pub kitchen that is likely to be surrounded by a large amount of wooden furniture and flammable materials, will need a higher grade than a standard household kitchen.
 Warehouses and businesses that supply, manufacture or store lots of industrial substances will again need a different type of fire retardant paint.

-Warehouses, hospitals, surgeries and many other public buildings will also need an official fire escape plan, with clearly marked routes and muster station.
+Warehouses, hospitals, surgeries and many other public buildings will also need an official fire escape plan, with clearly marked routes and safe meeting point.
 Don’t forget to include enough clear fire exit signs, as well as directions towards fire extinguishers and access to a fire blanket (particularly in industrial kitchen areas).
 Search for a fire risk assessment template to show you an exact list of what you need to take into consideration for fire safety.

 At Rawlins Paints, we have a variety of fire-retardant coatings and treatments in stock, which extend beyond walls and ceilings to timber, metal, fabric and specialist door upgrade kits.
 We also sell intumescent strips for fire doors, so that you can ensure your door and its surrounds are fully insulated and fire proof.
 All of our products are issued with a certificate of conformance and we’re always happy to discuss your requirements.
 Contact us if you’d like to find out more about any of the fire retardant paints, varnishes, lacquers, coatings and treatments listed on our site.